7 Signs of a Good Therapist: How To Know If a Therapist is Right Fit for You?

 3. Your Therapist Asks You For Feedback and You Feel Comfortable Sharing It

-The therapy relationship is just like any other relationship.
-Unfortunately, this means that no therapist is perfect and your therapist will likely disappoint you at some point, in some way or the other.
 What’s important is that you feel comfortable bringing up the disappointment with them.
 This is often easier to do with a therapist who regularly asks you for feedback on your conversations with them, so you can let them know what upset you or if something is working or not working for you in therapy.

 4. Your Therapist is Collaborative in Their Approach

-Therapists will differ on the degree of collaborativeness, but ideally you should have a say in most aspects of your therapy journey.
+Therapists will differ on the degree of collaborativeness, but ideally, you should have a say in most aspects of your therapy journey.
 This includes deciding how often to meet your therapist, what it is that you’re working on and how you work in therapy as well.
-Sometimes your therapist may take the lead, but this too will happen while checking in or ensuring if you are comfortable with where the conversation is going or what is happening in therapy.
+Sometimes your therapist may take the lead, but this too will happen while checking in or ensuring you are comfortable with where the conversation is going or what is happening in therapy.

 It also means that you’re talking more often than your therapist is during the sessions with them - at all points in therapy, the focus is on you because therapy is your space.
 Even if a therapist takes a less collaborative approach, you should never feel pushed or pressured into doing something you don’t want to.